 Children should always outgrow their shoes before anything happens to them.
 The exception is that your child wear is wearing their shoes for longer than they are supposed to.
 I wrote a post about how long should shoes last for children, so you can get a better idea of exactly how frequently you should be replacing your kids’ shoes.
 The post is called:

 Several parents have contacted me asking how they would measure their kids feet from home since if they don’t have a local shoe store that they trust.
-If you want to learn how to measure your kids’ feet from home, take a look at a PDF I created which will explain you exactly how to measure your kids’ feet and find their correct shoe size.
+If you want to learn how to measure your kids’ feet from home, take a look at an article I created along with a VIDEO which will explain you exactly how to measure your kids’ feet and find their correct shoe size.

 You should ALWAYS measure both feet because one foot is usually larger than the other in most cases.
 If you notice that one of the feet is larger, you should make use of the foot that is the largest.
 This goes along with the width of the feet as well.

 You should always leave 1/4″ for adequate wiggle room for your child’s toes and for proper foot growth (remember that kids’ feet grow fast and we must leave some growing room for them).
 Shoes that are too short or too narrow will lead to bone, back and muscle problems later in life!